About the Conference

 Research–Practice Integration

-Studies that bridge the gap between academic research and classroom realities, including practitioner research and evidence-based teaching.
+Studies and presentations that bridge academic research and classroom realities, including practitioner research and evidence-based teaching.

 Teacher Development & Professional Growth